AdobeDocs/analytics-learn.en/help/analysis-workspace/applying-segments/using-segments-as-dimensions-in-analysis-workspace.md

 This video shows how you can compare and visualize segments by using them as a dimension in Analysis Workspace.

 >[!VIDEO](https://video.tv.adobe.com/v/23974/?quality=12)

+>[!INFO]
+>
+> This video is part of a course [Filtering your data with custom segmentation and dates](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2021.1.filterdata), available for free on Experience League!